9 Easy Cyber Security Actions Lean Funders Should Take - Exponent Philanthropy

 Photo by Petter Lagson on Unsplash

-Last spring, major cyberattacks seemed to take place weekly.
-Everything from gas production to meat packing was vulnerable.
+Major cyberattacks seem to take place weekly.
+In recent years, everything from gas production to meat packing has been vulnerable.
 As executive director of the Middendorf Foundation, each incident raised my blood pressure.
-I knew I needed to protect my organization, but I didn’t feel like I had the right tools to do so.
+While I knew I needed to protect my organization, I didn’t feel like I had the right tools to do so.
+As a leanly staffed foundation, I found it difficult to access relevant, right-sized information: most tools and resources are geared at larger organizations.
+So, I thought it would be best to learn from my peers.

-1. Set up multi-factor authentication for software sign-in
+1. Set up Multi-Factor Authentication for Software Sign-in

 Accessing your accounts with a username and password is not enough: usernames can be easy to guess and passwords hard to remember.
 This leads to many people using the same password for various sites.